-Canvas has a number of ways to manage extra credit (and for an explanation, see Not authorized to view the specified document 2874).
+Canvas has a number of ways to manage extra credit (and for an explanation, see How do I give extra credit in a course? .
 This document will elaborate on one of the options discussed briefly in the Canvas Guide, namely, using weighted assignment groups to grant extra credit.

 My approach to offering extra credit in my fully-online classes is to allow students to augment their grades by demonstrating robust participation in ungraded discussion topics (the assignment is pictured at the end of this document).
 On the first day of classes, in the syllabus, and through course announcements, I advise students that they can earn the extra credit over the course of the semester, and that they will be able to see their contributions reflected in their grades after the last day of classes passes.